FaraC-scripts/Universal-Generator/README.md

 [Generator Settings](#Generator-Settings) - [Modifying Component Templates](#Modifying-Component-Templates) - [Generate with Background Prompt](#Generate-with-Background-Prompt) - [Play with Multiple Prompts](#Play-with-Multiple-Prompts) - [Prompt Cards vs Story Cards](#Prompt-Cards-vs-Story-Cards) - [Using Prompts in a Standard Scenario](#Using-Prompts-in-a-Standard-Scenario) - [Component Relationships](#Component-Relationships) - [Creating Placeholder Cards](#Creating-Placeholder-Cards)

 ## Generator Settings

+Set Component Size: changes the maximum word count the generator is given for each output.
+This should be about 75% of your Response Length.
+If response length is 200, it should be 150 at baseline.
+If response length is 400, it should be 300.
+This number can be adjusted up or down from `

 ## Modifying Component Templates